Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Iowa State Stats and Trends

-- Iowa State's games this year have hit the over on five of nine set point totals (55.6%).
+- Iowa State's games this year have eclipsed the over/under five times in nine opportunities (55.6%).

-- This year the Cyclones have 10 turnovers, seven fewer than the Sooners have takeaways (17).
+- The Cyclones have turned the ball over 10 times, seven fewer times than the Sooners have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.